 If a student is offered a GRA, the faculty member offering the GRA will need to contact the ECE Graduate Funding Coordinator to start the process.
 All students who receive a GRA will need to sign a contract along with their academic supervisor(s) and employing faculty member.
-Students cannot be paid until all parties have signed the contract and it has been returned to EIT 3022.
+Students cannot be paid until all parties have signed the contract and it has been returned to the Graduate Funding Coordinator.

 The tasks and responsibilities of a RAship are to be agreed upon by the employing faculty member and the student.
 Depending on the nature of the work and what lab will be used in the RAship, students may be required to take additional safety training before being permitted to begin their duties.
 The employing faculty member should advise the student what safety training is required for the position.
-If there is any uncertainty, please contact the Facilities Coordinator in EIT 3156.
+If there is any uncertainty, please contact the Facilities Coordinator.

 Full-time students who receive a Graduate Research Assistantship may not hold other positions within or outside the university, such as a Teaching Assistantship, a Sessional appointment, or other employment exceeding a total of 160 hours per term.

 GRA salaries are taxed and subject to other deductions.
 For International Students, research assistantships cannot be taken up nor payment made until the student has obtained a Social Insurance Number.

 GRAs and GTAs are paid on the last Friday of each month of the assigned term.
 All GRAs and GTAs are required to be registered with Human Resources to ensure they are paid properly, with no delays.
 In order to be registered with payroll, students must complete the following on myHRinfo;